AjBamz/Solutions_Architect_Oct2022/Week 7/LAB 1/README.md

 4. Create a launch configuration and an Auto Scaling group.
 5. Automatically scale new instances within a private subnet.
 6. Create Amazon CloudWatch alarms and monitor performance of your infrastructure.

+NOTE
+I created an instance configured it to be a scalable web infrastructure